-The EU sugar sector is continuously working to reduce the environmental impacts of sugar production while guaranteeing a steady supply to the market.
+The EU sugar sector is on a journey to sustainability, at the heart of rural communities.
+While it is already contributing to the objectives set by the European Commission in the EU Green Deal, the sector is continuously working to reduce the environmental impacts of sugar production while guaranteeing a steady supply to the market.
 This constitutes a balancing act between resource efficiency, process optimisation, and delivering high-quality products.

 Respecting the Environment